 Rick Clark (Head of Procurement) – responsible for procurement compliance.

 Rick has over 10 years experience of procurement in the social housing sector, and leads Great Places’ Procurement Team.
 Rick is responsible for ensuring that Great Places’ procurement is compliant with UK Legislation and delivers value for money, along with leading on Social Value generation though Great Places’ supply chain.
 Rick and his team helped develop and realise the latest ICN framework, ensuring that compliance and Social Value are at the heart of the new framework offer.

-Helen Spencer (Director of Development) – responsible director.
+Helen Spencer (Executive Director of Growth) – responsible director.

 Helen has worked in housing for 19 years, delivering a wide range of regeneration, development, and housing programmes and projects.
 Helen’s role at Great Places is to lead and shape the ICN framework alongside leading the Development and Sales Teams.

-Nick Gornall (Head of Development) – responsible for senior leadership support.
+Nick Gornall (Director of Development) – responsible for senior leadership support.

 Nick has over 9 years experience working in affordable housing development.
 Nick’s role at Great Places is to support the leadership and operation of the ICN framework alongside overseeing the identification and delivery of Great Places affordable housing development.

 Innovation Chain framework principle founded by Great Places.